The Lutheran Church, Faith and Hope of Nicaragua

 Iglesia Luterana Fe y Esperanza de Nicaragua (ILFE)

 The Faith and Hope Lutheran Church of Nicaragua (Iglesia Luterana Fe y Esperanza – ILFE) is a member of the Lutheran World Federation and the Communion of Central American Lutheran Churches (CILCA).
 ILFE is present in approximately 35 Nicaraguan communities, the majority located in the northern and western parts of the country (Somoto and Chinandega) and served by lay pastors who live in or near these communities.
-In its holistic model for mission, ILFE focuses on lay leadership development, specialized ministries for children, pre-teens and youth, preventive health care, HIV & AIDS awareness, sustainable agriculture and disaster prevention & response.
+I

 Annual Lutheran Youth Camp

 Early In January during the school vacation each year from 40 to 80 youth from the city of Managua and many other small cities and villages travel to Managua to take part in the Lutheran Youth Camp.
 The cost of transport, housing, and food averages about $80 per participant.
 This camp is an excellent outreach to the young people.
 It is a chance to renew friendships, to learn about sports, health, furthering their career formation, and Bible study.
 We challenge you and your congregation to join these young people (Please limit your numbers to 4 youth per congregation, with a preference for those who have studied Spanish at least 2 years).
-Our synod budgets a goal of $10,000 US each year to support the Iglesia Luterana Fe e Esperanza at this Camp.
-Please consider supporting our efforts
+Our synod budgets a goal of $10,000 US each year to support Iglesia Luterana Fe y Esperanza at this Camp.
+Please consider supporting our efforts.

 Pastors’ Retreat and Training Facility